KilnGraphics/Blaze4D/README.md

 ![blaze](https://user-images.githubusercontent.com/68126718/125143247-71be4580-e0f0-11eb-88bc-070eb2838435.png)

 ## Information
-Blaze4D is a Fabric mod that changes Minecraft's rendering engine to use the Vulkan Graphics Library, it is currently in Early Development and is **NOT** intended for use by the general public.
-Support for Blaze4D **WILL NOT** be given as the mod is in its **Early Development** stages.
+Blaze4D is a Fabric mod that changes Minecraft's rendering engine to use the Vulkan Graphics Library, it is currently in Early Development and is **NOT** intended for use by the faint-hearted.
+Support for Blaze4D can be found in the #support Discord channel.

 Note: Sodium, Iris or Canvas probably don't work yet, so don't bother trying.
 We're trying to add support for them ourselves